 - i.
 Those recommended objectives that can be implemented as immediate action priorities. - ii.
 Those recommended objectives that can be implemented as shortterm (one to two years) action priorities. - iii.
 Those recommended objectives that can be implemented as longterm (two years or more) action priorities. - b.
 The recommended objectives include the following goals: - i.
 Nutrition Education - ii.
 Physical Activity - iii.
-Other School-based - iv.
-Nutrition Standards - c.
+Other School and Department Based Activities - iv.
+Nutrition Standards and Nutrition Promotion - c.
 The Wellness Promotion Task Force minutes will serve as a tool for documenting the objectives and strategies.
 Each objective and strategy will be implemented, evaluated and measured within the Wellness Promotion Policy Annual Report, by the Wellness Promotion Task Force.